flowplayer/flowplayer-android-sdk-demo/README.md

 # About

 In this repository, you can find sample applications demonstrating how to integrate the Wowza Flowplayer into your Android projects using our Android SDK.
-The latest version of the SDK is v2.2.0.
-For additional information and our official documentation, see the following links:
+For the latest release version, see [Maven Central](https://mvnrepository.com/artifact/com.flowplayer.android.player/flowplayer).
+You can find our official documentation at the following links:

 * [About the Android SDK](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/about-the-android-sdk/)
 * [Get started](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/get-started-with-the-android-sdk/)